-During the twelve months ended December 31, 2013, Mr. Maggiore advanced the Company an additional \$447,000.
+During the twelve months ended December 31, 2013, Mr. Maggiore, a significant shareholder, advanced the Company a total of \$462,000.
 As discussed in Note 7, this amount was reclassified into convertible debt attributed to HEP Investments, LLC, of which Mr. Maggiore is a member.
 As of December 31, 2013, there was no balance due to Mr. Maggiore.